 The effective-interest method of debt amortization is used to calculate the amount of interest expense each period.
-The effective-interest method of amortizing a discount or premium is preferable to the straight-line method; it follows the matching principle, according to GAAP.
+The effective-interest method of amortizing a discount or

 Straight-line amortization means that an equal amount of the discount (or premium) is amortized (written off) each semiannual interest period; this method is useful for quick analysis or estimates, or when the amount of the discount or premium is relatively insignificant.